Inspiring today's digital citizens

 Teams / Individual attendees

-Teams can be anywhere from two to five members.
-We also allow solo devs and remote attendees!
-In the following sections we will refer to the various type of attendance with the term "team(s)"
+Teams can be anywhere from 2 to 5 members.
+We also allow individual or remote attendees!
+In the following sections we will refer to the various type of attendance with the term "team(s)".

 You’ll be able to reach fellow teammates by contacting them directly through their profile page.